Understanding Clinical Trials

 Patients considering participation in a clinical trial will receive important facts about the study's purpose and what is involved, such as the tests and other procedures used, possible risks and benefits.
 Should a patient decide to participate, he or she will be asked to sign a written consent form that outlines the details of the study prior to beginning the trial.
 However, participation in the trial is completely voluntary and patients may stop at any time.

-If you would like more information, you may speak to your physician about the available clinical trials.
+If you would like more information, you may speak to your oncologist about the available clinical trials.